 The Boggle Hole beach is perfect for sandcastle building, tide-pooling and fossil hunting.
 Ten minutes on the cliff-side trail (perfectly suitable for children) brings you to Robin Hoods Bay, a seaside town with a few museums and plenty of restaurants.
 When the tide is out you can walk back along the beach, exploring as you go.
 Back at the YHA Boggle Hole you can check out some trash grabbers and help keep things clean or visit the on-site nature centre which hosts a variety of crafts and educational programming.
 In the evenings the little bar has plenty of seating and simple meals to enjoy while the kids run around the property.
-We went home feeling refreshed and pockets full of fossils.
+We went home after our family break feeling refreshed and pockets full of fossils.

 If trains aren’t your thing, there are a multitude of other museums making York a great wet weather destination.
 We loved the Yorkshire Museum with its interactive exhibits: my kids loved rowing a Viking ship across stormy seas.
 And while we’re on the subject of Vikings, what visit to York would be complete without a trip to one of the UK’s most popular visitor attractions: the Jorvik Centre.
 This interactive museum takes visitors on a tour of York’s thrilling Viking past with life size models and recreated scenes of the city.